Timir Biswas: Early life

 Timir was born on 20 November 1982 to parents Swapan Biswas and Sukla Biswas.
 His father Swapan Biswas is a theatre actor and a bank employee.
 Timir completed his education from Subhas Pally Vidya Niketan and then joined Raghunathpur College, Purulia with economics.

-Timir has never taken any formal training in music.
+Timir has never had any formal training in music.
 When he was four to five years old he used to sing the ad jingles shown on television.
 On seeing this his mother took him to her Guruji, but Timir's singing was not encouraged.
 It was said that he could never sing with such a voice.

 Then on the first day of college, he first sang publicly when he was asked to do so by some of his seniors.
 Everyone liked it.
 And then this became a daily routine.
 From then he started singing.
 He has learnt music by listening to songs.
 He used to go to many music persons with his compositions and lyrics but no one encouraged him.
-Then he got a chance to open a gig for a concert of Nachiketa Chakraborty.
+Then he opened a gig for a concert of Nachiketa Chakraborty.
 His performance was praised by Nachiketa.
 Then he formed and joined the band Muzik Street.
-After few small gigs, they got selected for Band-e-mataram.
+After few small gigs, they were selected for Band-e-mataram.
 Chandrabindoo's Anindya and Upal were the mentor of Muzik Street in the event.
 Later Upal called up Timir to sing for the film 033.
 Since then, he took up music as a profession.

 Muzik Street

 Timir was one of the founding members of the Asansol-based band Muzik Street.
 He initially played the keyboard, and later as a vocalist.
 Later he left the band and shifted to Kolkata.
 Muzik Street brought the band revolution in Asansol.
-Timir, for his unique voice got noticed by several music directors.
+Timir, for his unique voice, was noticed by several music directors.
 It was during this time that he did his first solo playback under the music direction of Chandrabindoo for the song "Onnyo Kothao Chol" of the movie 033.
-Later he got his wide fame and popularity when under the music direction of Jeet Ganguly, he along with Rana Mazumdar sang the title track of the movie "Dui Prithibi".
-Thereafter he got numerous offers for playback.
+Later he achieved wide fame and popularity when under the music direction of Jeet Ganguly, he along with Rana Mazumdar sang the title track of the movie "Dui Prithibi".
+Thereafter he received numerous offers for playback.